ParityInfosec/DSU/CSC842/Cycle7/README.md

 - Build in forensic tools (file type mismatch via magic number, time stomp finder)
 - Allow file type searching (in events where you *know* a team used specific files)
 - Export file / send to logger for signle consolidated enterprise test record at end of engagement (proof of cleanup/artifact removal)
-- Check for timestomp'd files that aren't flagged by MAC checks

 ### Requirements
 - Python